Eddie Quillan: Vaudeville and silent films

 Born in Philadelphia, Pennsylvania, into a family of vaudeville performers, Quillan made his stage debut at the age of seven alongside his parents, Scottish-born Joseph Quillan and his wife Sarah, as well as his siblings in their act titled 'The Rising Generation'.
 By the early 1920s he was called upon by film director Mack Sennett to perform a screen test for Mack Sennett Studios.
 Sennett signed Quillan to a contract in 1922.

-Quillan's very first film appearance was in the 1922 comedy short Up and at 'Em.
-His next performance was in the 1926 comedy short The Love Sundae opposite actress Alice Day.
+Quillan's very first film appearance was in the 1922 comedy short "Up and at 'Em".His next performance was in the 1926 comedy short "The Love Sundae" opposite actress Alice Day.
 His next ten film appearances (all released in 1926) were all comedy shorts that were vehicles for Day.
 He would spend most of the remaining years of the 1920s in comedy shorts featuring actresses Ruth Taylor and Madeline Hurlock.
-In 1928, Quillan starred in the Vitaphone short film A Little Bit of Everything, notable because it featured his siblings Marie, Joseph and John in starring roles.
-Marie Quillan would eventually embark on a film career of her own and appear opposite her brother once more, in the 1929 comedy Nosy Neighbors.
+In 1928, Quillan starred in the Vitaphone short film "A Little Bit of Everything", notable because it featured his siblings Marie, Joseph and John in starring roles.
+Marie Quillan would eventually embark on a film career of her own and appear opposite her brother once more, in the 1929 comedy Noisy Neighbors.

 Quillan's first feature-length film was the 1928 comedy-drama Show Folks opposite actress Lina Basquette, in which Quillan appropriately plays a vaudeville dancer.
 The film was a modest success and also featured actress Carole Lombard.
 Quillan's breakout role (and first dramatic film role) was in the 1929 Cecil B. DeMille directed silent film The Godless Girl.
 The film paired Quillan once again with Basquette and starred Marie Prevost and Noah Beery, Sr. His subsequent exposure from the film landed him a contract with Pathé studios.